Athozs/hass-additional-ca/README.md

 ### 4.2.
 HAOS - Home Assistant Operating System

+HAOS is actually a Linux OS running a `homeassistant` Docker container inside.

-If you're running Home Assistant from HAOS or Supervised installation, _Additional CA_ integration works the same way as with Docker, but you can't export environment variable permanently in HAOS, so there is a workaround: _Additional CA_ integration will also add private CA in Certifi CA bundle `/usr/local/lib/python3.xx/site-packages/certifi/cacert.pem` if not yet present (thanks to @nabbi for the contribution).
+If you're running Home Assistant from HAOS or Supervised installation, _Additional CA_ integration works the same way as with Docker, but you can't export environment variable permanently in HAOS, so there is a workaround: _Additional CA_ integration will also add private CA in Certifi CA bundle `/usr/local/lib/python3.xx/site-packages/certifi/cacert.pem` inside `homeassistant` container if not yet present (thanks to @nabbi for the contribution).

-Thus, in HAOS, your private CA or self-signed cert will appear both in container CA trust store (because HAOS actually runs a container inside) and Certifi CA bundle.
+Thus, for HAOS, your private CA or self-signed cert will appear in container CA trust store and in Certifi CA bundle (both inside `homeassistant` container).

 After upgrading Home Assistant to a new version, you need to reboot Home Assistant to load again your certificates.